 - Coordinating administrative and financial requirements;

-- Issuing a Consular Report of Death of an American Citizen Abroad.
+- Issuing a “Consular Report of Death of a U.S. Citizen Abroad”.

 Disposition and Repatriation of Remains